ALASKAN ADVENTURE CRUISE

 Our routes have been carefully chosen to include the best night stops and highlights.
 However, as local and operational conditions may vary and unforeseen circumstances can arise, the following itinerary should be used as a guideline.

 Download the Alaskan Adventure Cruise trip dossier for tour-specific details including full itinerary, pre-departure information, packing tips and more about our style of travel.

+2016 dossiers will be available in November.
 (Adobe Acrobat is required to read this pdf)

 Day 1: Juneau - Embark on Your Alaska Adventure Cruise

 Welcome aboard!
 Meet your crew and get acquainted as we set sail into the Tracy Arm Wilderness.